-Oracle offers a multitude of hardware and software solutions designed to simplify IT.
-Perhaps best known for its premier database software, the company also offers cloud solutions, servers, engineered systems, storage and more.
-Oracle has more than 430,000 customers in 175 countries, about 138,000 employees and exceeds $37.7 billion in revenues.
+Oracle offers myriad hardware and software solutions designed to simplify and empower IT systems and processes.
+Perhaps best known for its premier database software, the company also offers cloud solutions, servers, engineered systems, storage, and more.
+Oracle has more than 430,000 customers in 175 countries with about 133,000 employees and generates over $40 billion in revenue.

 Over the years, Oracle has developed an extensive certification program.
-Today, it includes six certification levels that span nine different categories with more than 200 individual credentials.
-Considering the depth and breadth of this program, and the number of Oracle customers, it’s no surprise that Oracle certifications are highly sought after.
+Today, it includes six certification levels that span 16 product categories with more than 200 individual credentials.
+Considering the depth and breadth of this program – and the number of Oracle customers – it’s no surprise that Oracle certifications are highly sought after.

-Oracle’s certification program is divided into these nine primary categories:
+Oracle’s certification program is divided into 16 primary categories:

 Additionally, Oracle’s credentials are offered at six certification levels: